You are part of the way there already!

 Like anyone else, if a pilot pilot wants to fly a single seat, 254 lb. or less empty weight, 5 gallon or less fuel capacity powered parachute, there are no regulatory requirements for training.
 The prudent pilot certainly seeks out some training since there are basic differences in the category from other types of flying.
 However, the amount of training required is determined by the pilot and not by the regulations.

-- You don't have to pass a knowledge test if you hold a pilot certificate.
+- You don't have to take a knowledge test if you hold a pilot certificate.

 - You don't have to complete a minimum amount of training before the proficiency check.